mad-penguins/Antarctica/README.md

 Roadmap ~~can~~ will be extended in the future.

 Antarctica server is at the moment under development too.
 Code of server is closed and it's now unstable.
 Public remote server is being tested now.
-Open API will be opened in the future.
+Open API will be ~~opened~~ documented in the future.
+There's already present an early preview of [Qt API wrapper](https://github.com/mad-penguins/IcebreakerQt).

 You can help us to rent a server and also support the development:
 - WebMoney: R710781308549